Zakonopravilo: Women

-When the husband commits adultery with a slave the act will be revealed to the public, the husband will be punished by beating and the slave will be sold to another region.

-When a married woman commits adultery with her slave, she will get punished by beating, cutting her hair, cutting off her nose, banishing and confiscating her belongings and the slave is punished by the sword.
+When the husband commits adultery with a slave the act is revealed to the public, the husband is punished by beating and the slave is sold to another region.
+When a married woman commits adultery with her slave, she is punished by beating, cutting her hair, cutting off her nose, banishing and confiscating her belongings, while the slave is punished by the sword.

-The difference in punishment for men and women for the same act of deviancy is quite apparent.
-Nevertheless, there are situations in which they will be punished equally – when a man puts the woman's life at risk, or the other way around, the crime will be revealed to the public and immediate retaliation is requested.
+Situations in which they are punished equally include when one puts the other's life at risk, in which case the crime is revealed to the public and immediate retaliation is requested.